Anthrocon/www/content/1999-charity-followup/index.md

 banner_url: ""
 ---

-First off, I want to thank all the donors for participating and helping us out with the Charity Auction at Anthrocon 1999.&nbsp;It was supremely successful and went off without a hitch.&nbsp;We broke a number of records, too!&nbsp;We're getting better every year and I hope you'll be interested in helping us in the years to come as well.&nbsp;This list will be used a few times more before Anthrocon 2000 to see who on it would like to donate to the Charity Auction at that time, then it will be disbanded in exchange for the AC 2000 Mailing list.&nbsp;Thank you all again!
+First off, I want to thank all the donors for participating and helping us out with the Charity Auction at Anthrocon 1999.
+It was supremely successful and went off without a hitch.
+We broke a number of records, too!
+We're getting better every year and I hope you'll be interested in helping us in the years to come as well.
+This list will be used a few times more before Anthrocon 2000 to see who on it would like to donate to the Charity Auction at that time, then it will be disbanded in exchange for the AC 2000 Mailing list.
+Thank you all again!

-\- Charity Auction total: approximately $3600.&nbsp;New convention record total for Charity Auction.
+\- Charity Auction total: approximately $3600.
+New convention record total for Charity Auction.

-\- Highest sale: Christopher Goodwin - "Brothers" for $335.&nbsp;New single-sale convention record for Charity Auction.
+\- Highest sale: Christopher Goodwin - "Brothers" for $335.
+New single-sale convention record for Charity Auction.

-Final Sales (in no particular order.&nbsp;item, then donor, then sale price.&nbsp;&nbsp;donor listed by provided name):
+Final Sales (in no particular order. item, then donor, then sale price.  donor listed by provided name):

 Con Chair Collector's Plates (Jim Groat) - $40<br>
 Set of Animal Magnetic Poetry (Mark Correia) - $15<br>